How to Manage Databases Effectively in cPanel

 1. Log in to Your cPanel Account

-- Open your web browser and navigate to your hosting provider’s cPanel login page.
+- Navigate to your hosting provider’s cPanel login page.

 - Enter your username and password to access the cPanel dashboard.